MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 #customer intent: As a user, I want to learn how Microsoft Defender for Cloud can help me to protect enterprise endpoints, improve endpoint posture, and respond to security threats.
 ---

-# Endpoint detection and response with Defender for Endpoint
+# Assessing Defender for Endpoint as an endpoint detection and response solution

 Microsoft Defender for Cloud integrates natively with Microsoft Defender for Endpoint as an endpoint detection and response (EDR) solution.